pawurb/Locker/README.md

 * `_token`: Address of ERC20 token to be configured.
 * `_lockForDays`: The number of days the tokens will be locked.

+As a result of executing this method a `LockerPass` NFT token will be minted to your account.
+As long as you're an owner of a target NFT representing your deposit you'll be able to manage and withdraw the deposited ERC20 tokens.

 After configuring the ERC20 token release conditions you have to approve `Locker` contract to transfer it from your account.
 To do it you have to make the following method call:

 ```solidity